ptupitsyn/ignite-3/modules/table/src/main/java/org/apache/ignite/internal/table/distributed/README.md

 **ioExecutor**

-It is used for asynchronous start Raft nodes and clients.
-Size is calculated as `Math.min(cpus * 3, 25)`.
+It is used for asynchronous start of Raft nodes and Raft clients.
+Size is calculated as `Math.max(cpus, 2)`.
 Thread prefix: `tableManager-io`

 ### Activities of TableManager are processed in following threads: